 The daily Scrum by design is a meeting that can be run when someone is missing.
 At best, everyone is present, but if someone is late or absent, it’s not a stop factor.

 It’s still true even if a Scrum Master is late or missing.
 Again, it’s the team who needs a daily Scrum.
 Why should they disregard a meeting if a Scrum Master is not there?

 Being strict about the schedule creates a habit and teaches team members always be on time.
 The price of Jane coming to a meeting late is less than ruining the process of daily Scrum altogether.

-#2 Lack of time-boxing
+#2 Lack of time-boxing at a standup meeting

 A Scrum meeting ends 15 minutes after the start, even if someone hasn’t spoken.
 Period.
 It may sound counter-intuitive and even rude.
 But in the long run, the benefit is worth it.

 Do you know why more teams turn to Standuply bot for text written standups on Slack?
 Their standups are long, boring which causes team demotivation.
 It’s complicated to reserve time for appointments after the daily Scrum if it’s duration varies.

 The best way to avoid that is to stop a meeting 15 minutes after the start.
 “But what if some team members haven’t participated yet?” you ask.
 It’s doesn’t matter, just stop it.
 The price of missing those several people to say is less than excessive time spent and team’s demotivation.